potty-dzmeia/DLineController/README.md

    download the file which contains "win32" in its name (i.e. dlinecontroller_v1.0-win32.jar)

 3) To start the program double-click on the downloaded file.
-   a) If double click doesn't work use the command line to start it by writing:
+   * If double click doesn't work use the command line to start it by writing: `java -jar nameofthefile.jar`
-      java -jar nameofthefile.jar

 4) If the program doesn't start because of the following exception:
-   "java.lang.UnsatisfiedLinkError: no rxtxSerial in java.library.path thrown while loading gnu.io.RXTXCommDriver"
+   `java.lang.UnsatisfiedLinkError: no rxtxSerial in java.library.path thrown while loading gnu.io.RXTXCommDriver`

    You will need to do the following:
-   a) The .jar file that you have downloaded is actually an archive.
-Open it with an appropriate
-      file archiver program (e.g. 7zip)
+   * The .jar file that you have downloaded is actually an archive.
+Open it with an appropriate file archiver program (e.g. 7zip)
-   b) Extract the file from the directory named /binlib to the same place where the .jar files is located.
+   * Extract the file from the directory named /binlib to the same place where the .jar files is located.
-      If you are using Windows OS, the file that you need to extract is rxtxSerial.dll
+     E.g. if you are using Windows OS, the file that you need to extract is rxtxSerial.dll
-   c) Now start the .jar file by typing:
+   * Now start the .jar file by typing:
-      java -Djava.path.library=./  -jar nameofthefile.jar
+     `java -Djava.path.library=./  -jar nameofthefile.jar`

       Note: What you do here with this "-Djava.path.library=./" is to tell Java to look for the rxtxSerial.dll file in the local directory.